Do you have a Tax Debt?

 A Garnishee Notice requires the recipient to pay money owed to you, or held on your behalf, directly to ATO to reduce your debt.

-Receiving a Garnishee Notice can take away any choices you may have had.
-The ATO (Australian Taxation Office) can issue Garnishee notice to a person or business that holds money for you, or may hold money for you in the future.
+Receiving a Garnishee Notice can take away any choice you may have had as to how to use those funds.
+The ATO can issue Garnishee notice to a person or business that holds money for you, or that may hold money for you in the future.

 Do You Need Help or Want to Talk?